-T-cadherin – a guide and guard during tissue remodelling
+T-cadherin and tissue

-Role of T-cad in the vasculature
+T-cadherin in the vasculature

 Prof. Dr. Paul Erne